How to Get Crayon Off the Wall: 5 Best Methods (Tested)

 Water and Dish Soap

-Dawn dish soap is safe for walls but tough on dirt and grime.
+Dawn dish soap can get crayon off the wall.
 It’s gentle on most paint finishes and easy to use.

 Vinegar and Water